rajeshvkothari/oom/Internal/NEW_GIN_README.md

         argoTemplateType=containerSet | DAG
         ```

-	    Note : If ORAN servers have not been created, then keep ricServerIP, ginServerIP values as is.
-Otherwise add private IP of ricServer, ginServerIP(created in Pre Deployment Steps').
+	    Note : for oran and tick model deployement add private IPs of ricServer and ginServer.Otherwise keep ricServerip and ginServerIP values as is.

 	  - Copy following files: